QuentinBultinck/RetroAchievements/Misc/CR/Processing/CR_2025May_RayForce.md

 # ✦═══════✦ 🔍 CR Reassessment Round #2  ✦═══════✦
 - **Initially Posted on**: `27 May 2025`

-@kssfilo I re-evaluated all your changes you made and it seems there's only two remaining issues, I spotted.
+@kssfilo I re-evaluated all your changes you made and it seems there's only two remaining issues, I spotted, + 1 additional prerequisite task, that was overlooked.
 So once you addressed these last remarks.
 We can probably move to wrap up this code review.
 Ping me again once you've taken a look at the issue and made any changes if necessary.

 ### 🔲 ❗  Achievement [Hatch Obliterator](https://retroachievements.org/achievement/484825) Issues
 Seems like you've made smart use of R/R flags here, translating a values Mem/Delta difference into hitcounts, something I haven't thought of this yet myself, will definitely add this to my skills as well.